History of Paris Saint-Germain FC: League and European champions

-Weah, Ricardo, Valdo and Ginola left the club before the 1995–96 season.
-In their place, PSG signed Patrice Loko, Julio Dely Valdés, Youri Djorkaeff and Bruno Ngotty, key figures in the club's European campaign.
-Domestically, the club endured a disappointing run, with early eliminations from both cup competitions and relinquishing the league title to Auxerre after a 3–0 defeat at the Parc des Princes against the eventual champions in March 1996.
-The only notable moment at the national level was PSG's penalty shootout victory over Nantes in the 1995 Trophée des Champions, the first edition of the French Super Cup officially organized by the FFF.
+Key players including Weah, Ricardo, Valdo and Ginola left before the 1995–96 season.
+They were replaced by Patrice Loko, Julio Dely Valdés, Youri Djorkaeff and Bruno Ngotty.
+PSG’s domestic form was inconsistent, with early exits in both cup competitions and a loss of the league title to Auxerre following a 3–0 defeat at the Parc des Princes in March 1996.
+The only domestic trophy was the 1995 Trophée des Champions, won on penalties against Nantes.